 What will the Frankfurt away section be like for Spurs fans?

-The Frankfurt aways section is located to the left of the East Stand and spans across two tiers.
+The Frankfurt away section is located to the left of the East Stand and spans across two tiers.
 In most cases, it is a lively, energetic part of the stadium – largely because the entire away section is fitted with safe-standing rails to help boost the atmosphere.

 While the home crowd are more than capable of making the Waldstadion incredibly intimidating, most Frankfurt supporters are very welcoming towards away fans.